 Ginger: Pain reducers

 Oral ginger is also noted for reducing pain from OA.
 According to a 2015 study in Osteoarthritis and Cartilage, ginger taken long-term may even decrease the risk for OA-related disability.
-Due to the risk of side effects, the National Center for Complementary and Integrative Health recommends using ginger moderately as a spice instead of supplement forms.
+Due to the risk of side effects, the

 The biggest risk to ginger overdose is the withdrawal symptoms.
 Ginger can cause upset stomach, diarrhea, and heartburn.
 It may also interact with prescription medications, like Warfarin, because it’s an anticoagulant (blood thinner).